Summit County Bike Trails: The Frisco Peninsula Trail System

 If the entrance gate is closed that usually means the area is too wet to ride.
 The trails are generally dry and ready to ride by mid-May.
 With a number of exposed sections due to tree removal, expect to be out in the sun.
 Don't forget the sunscreen.
 Swimming is not allowed in Lake Dillon.

 The Frisco Peninsula is accessible from three primary locations all off of Highway 9.
 From Interstate 70 or Breckenridge, take Highway 9 to Frisco.
 The peninsula sits right outside of the town of Frisco on the way to Breckenridge.
-Riders can park at the Frisco Adventure center, the peninsula day use area or the parking lot right off of Highway 9 just uphill from where the highway runs along Lake Dillon toward Breckenridge.
+Riders can park at the Frisco Adventure Park, the peninsula day use area or the parking area on the road into the Frisco Adventure Center.

 Trending In: Sports